Vietnam: COVID, trade, climate change to be high on new leadership's agenda | DW | 21.01.2021

 Few countries in the world have been as successful in combating the COVID-19 pandemic as Vietnam.
 Soon after the onset of the health emergency, authorities put in place strict measures to control the spread of the virus, which helped keep infection numbers under control throughout the year.

-The Southeast Asian country has so far recorded 1,544 infections and 35 deaths related to the virus, according to the US-based Johns Hopkins University.
+The Southeast Asian country has so far recorded 1,544 COVID-19 infections and 35 deaths, according to the US's Johns Hopkins University.

 The government's successful handling of the health crisis has had a positive effect on the economy.
 Vietnam is one of the few countries that managed to post growth in 2020, expanding by 2.9% in a year when many economies worldwide recorded massive contractions.